This article may contain compensated links. See our full disclosure here

 Visit London's museums and galleries

-The ever popular Natural History Museum and V&A are always extremely busy.
-I recommend visiting early (before midday) to avoid the crowds.
-Also try heading a little out of the main tourist traffic and heading to Greenwich where there are several fascinating museums including the Cutty Sark, Royal Observatory and Meridian Line and National Maritime Museum.
-All these museums have fantastic exhibits and experiences for kids of all ages if you are travelling as a family.
+To avoid the main tourist traffic go to Greenwich where there are several fascinating museums including the Cutty Sark, Royal Observatory and Meridian Line and National Maritime Museum.

 For mid shopping trip culture fix try the Wallace Collection near Selfridges.
 This museum is free to enter and has great art and beautifully curated collections of amour, porcelain and furniture.

-Afternoon tea can be taken at many venues across London but I think the most fabulous tea is at the iconic Houses of Parliament - a truly unique London experience.
+Afternoon tea can be taken at many unique venues across London but I think the most fabulous tea is at the iconic Houses of Parliament - a truly unique London experience.

-Some more London afternoon tea ideas
+More London afternoon tea ideas

 Shop till you drop on Oxford and Regent Streets

 Duck in and out of the shops along Oxford and Regent Street for high street bargains.
 Post Christmas sales are fantastic in London and you are likely to find some great deals.

 Where to stay in London in winter

-My pick of London's luxury hotels
+Our pick of London's luxury hotels

 This elegant hotel is a haven from the fast pace of the city and is renowned for impeccable service and hospitality.
 Staying here is such a treat - click here for latest prices

 Across town at the Rosewood London in Holborn the atmosphere is equally tranquil.
 Close to the theatres of Covent Garden and shopping on Oxford Street, the hotel is in an historic building that captures the essence of London's grandeur.